bryanyu1997/Data-Efficient-3D-Learner/README.md

 ## Preparation & Installation

 ### Dataset
-For ScanNet Data-efficient evaluation, download the 3D dataset [ScanNet]((https://niessner.github.io/Matterport/)) and pre-process by following command
-``python tools/scannet.py --run process_scannet --path_in <scannet_folder> --path_out data/scannet``
+Download the 3D dataset [ScanNet](http://www.scan-net.org/) and pre-process by following command ``python tools/scannet.py --run process_scannet --path_in <scannet_folder> --path_out data/scannet``

 You can download the filelist to split train, valid, and test subset by command